jeesung-ahn/jeesung-ahn.github.io/index.md

   <img class="proj-image" src="/assets/img/tdcs.png" style="height: 100%; width: 100%; object-fit: contain">
   </div>
 <div class="column" markdown="1">
-We investigated whether transcranial direct current stimulation (tDCS) with an electric intensity lower than 0.5mA can influence the activity of the default mode network (DMN) in the brain.
-We applied group independent component analysis (ICA) and found the low-intensity tDCS altered the intrinsic co-activation of brain regions within DMN.
-We also conducted A/B tests and usability studies of a novel tDCS device and examined its effects and safety on enhancing young adults' cognitive abilities, with a particular focus on attentional allocation and memory.
+I conducted A/B testing of a novel neurostimulation device (transcranial direct current stimulation, tDCS) and examined its effects and safety on enhancing younger adults’ cognitive abilities, with a particular focus on attentional allocation abilities.
+More specifically, I examined whether an electric intensity lower than 0.5mA can influence the activity of the default mode network (DMN) in the brain.
+I applied a group independent component analysis (ICA) and found the low-intensity tDCS altered the intrinsic co-activation of brain regions within DMN.
  </div>
 </div>